 \subsection{Charged systems}

-The dataset constructed by Ko et al.~\citep{4G-HDNNPs} comprises structures in various charge states (neutral, positively, and negatively charged), where charge transfer, mediated by long-range electrostatic interactions, plays a significant role in determining the total energy.
-Notably, the dataset includes Ag trimers with total charge of +1 and -1, ionic Na$_9$Cl$_8$ clusters formed by the removal of a neutral Na atom, carbon chains terminated with hydrogen atoms in both neutral and positively charged states, and a periodic system consisting of a gold cluster adsorbed on a MgO(001) slab.
-Energy and forces were benchmarked to illustrate the effects of including charges and total charge embeddings and the charge errors correspond to models trained jointly on energy, forces, and charge labels.
+We evaluate charge-aware learning on the dataset constructed by Ko et al.~\citep{4G-HDNNPs}, which inculdes structures in various charge states where long-range electrostatics and charge transfer are decisive.
+Ag trimers with total charge of +1 and -1, ionic Na$_9$Cl$_8$ clusters formed by the removal of a neutral Na atom, carbon chains terminated with hydrogen atoms in both neutral and positively charged states, and a periodic system consisting of a gold cluster adsorbed on a MgO(001) slab.

+Utilizing the universal embedding framework, energy and forces were benchmarked to illustrate the effects of including charges and total charge embeddings and the charge errors correspond to models trained jointly on energy, forces, and charge labels.
 All models, except ACE~\citep{ACE} and CACE-LR~\citep{LES2}, use LES or charge embeddings, either explicitly embedding charges or using charges as labels.
-We ensured charge conservation by distributing any excess atomic charge evenly across the system or using Qeq scheme.
-The errors reported in Table~\ref{tab:charges} correspond to the Qeq method.
-Overall, the results are highly satisfactory.
-One notable exception is the Ag systems, where our approach does not show a clear advantage in energy prediction.
-As long as embedding charges are used, incorporating the total charge as a continuous variable or omitting it has little effect on the error.
+Overall, the results are highly satisfactory, shown in Table~\ref{tab:charges}.
 One notable exception is the Ag systems, where our approach does not show a clear advantage in energy prediction.
 As long as embedding charges are used, incorporating the total charge as a continuous variable or omitting it has little effect on the error.
 We suspect this may be due to an inadequate embedding strategy for the total charge, a relatively low weight assigned to the energy term in the loss function, or possibly because competing models are overfitting, as suggested by the consistently low forces errors of our model.